2025 Northern Ireland Open: First qualifying round (last 128)

 Ken Doherty, the 1997 World Champion, failed to get past the first qualifying round, losing 1–4 to tour debutant Yao Pengcheng.
 Marco Fu began his match against Amir Sarkhosh with back-to-back century breaks of 104 and 114 and went on to secure a 4–2 victory.
 Farakh Ajaib won a on the to defeat Oliver Brown, and Ian Burns made a century of 130 as he recorded a whitewash over Haydon Pinhey.
-Reanne Evans, a 12-time World Women's Champion, received a walkover after her opponent, Mohamed Shehab, withdrew from the event.
+Reanne Evans, a 12-time World Women's Champion, received a walkover after her opponent, Mohammed Shehab, withdrew from the event.
 Robbie McGuigan lost the first two frames against fellow Northern Irish player Fergal Quinn but then won three in a row to take the lead at 3–2.
 Quinn, playing in his first season on the professional tour, recovered to win the match in a deciding frame.
-Mateusz Baranowski came from 0–3 behind to beat Wang Yuchen in a decider, and Liam Pullen made breaks of 89, 96, and 100 as he whitewashed Ben Mertens.
+Mateusz Baranowski came from 0–3 behind to beat Wang Yuchen in a decider, and Liam Pullen made of 89, 96, and 100 as he whitewashed Ben Mertens.